Migrate Stand-alone Confluent Platform to Ansible Environment

 The user running the tool must be able to log into the hosts.

-• For a cluster with known host group mappings, specify a list of host groups and their hosts.
-Confluent Ansible Discovery will look for the configured services on the given hosts.
-Update the service name if using custom service names.
+• For a cluster with unknown host group mappings, specify a list of hosts.
+In this case, Confluent Ansible Discovery will try to map the Confluent Platform service to the corresponding hosts.

 all: